eth-clients/goerli/README.md

 ##### Go-Ethereum

-You can connect Geth to Görli by executing `geth --goerli`. [go-ethereum/#18121](https://github.com/ethereum/go-ethereum/pull/18121)
+You can connect Geth to Görli by executing `geth --goerli`. https://github.com/ethereum/go-ethereum/releases

-You can connect Multi-Geth to Kotti by executing `geth --kotti`. [multi-geth/#17](https://github.com/ethoxy/multi-geth/pull/17)
+You can connect Core-Geth to Kotti by executing `geth --kotti`. https://github.com/etclabscore/core-geth/releases

-##### Parity-Ethereum
+##### Open-Ethereum (formerly Parity Ethereum)

-Connect to Görli using the Clique engine: `parity --chain goerli` [parity-ethereum#9981](https://github.com/paritytech/parity-ethereum/pull/9981)
+Connect to Görli using the Clique engine: `openethereum --chain goerli` https://github.com/openethereum/openethereum/releases

-Connect to Kotti using the Clique engine: `parity --chain kotti` [parity-ethereum#9981](https://github.com/paritytech/parity-ethereum/pull/9981)
+Connect to Kotti using the Clique engine: `openethereum --chain kotti`

 ##### Hyperledger Besu (formerly Pantheon)

-Connect to Görli using Hyperledger Besu by executing `besu --network=goerli`. [pantheon/#717](https://github.com/PegaSysEng/pantheon/pull/717)
+Connect to Görli using Hyperledger Besu by executing `besu --network=goerli`. https://github.com/hyperledger/besu/releases

+Connect to Kotti using Hyperledger Besu by executing `besu --network=kotti`.

 ##### Nethermind

-Connect to Görli by using the provided goerli.cfg included in Nethermind 0.9.1: [nethermind/#234](https://github.com/NethermindEth/nethermind/pull/234)
+Connect to Görli by using the provided goerli.cfg included in Nethermind 0.9.1: https://github.com/NethermindEth/nethermind/releases

 ```
 dotnet run --config configs/goerli.cfg